 - Specific Applications to the Court of Protection

 Free guide to Deputyship Applications

-We have recently created a free guide to Deputyship Applications.
-You can access it by following this link and filling in the form: Download your copy.
+We have created a free guide to Deputyship Applications.
+You can download a copy of the guide via our online form.

 What is a deputy?

 A deputy is an individual appointed by the Court of Protection to make decisions in relation to the property and financial affairs or the health and welfare of an individual who is assessed as lacking the mental capacity to make decisions in relation to these themselves.